 Case #3-13 Timing of Commission Negotiations

 REALTOR® A signs a listing agreement with Seller B for the sale of her home.
-The home is priced at $1,000,000, and REALTOR® A files the listing with the MLS, offering a certain percentage of cooperative compensation.
+The home is priced at $1,000,000.

 REALTOR® C sees the listing and knows it would be a perfect fit for her buyers, but unfortunately it’s out of their price range.
 She discusses it with them, and they ask her to submit an offer for $900,000.
 REALTOR® C explains the risks in submitting an offer so far below asking price, but the buyers are in love with the home and ask her to submit the offer anyway.

 REALTOR® A informs REALTOR® C that their offer was accepted, but that REALTOR® A is now being paid 1% less in commission.
 “Listen,” she explains to REALTOR® C, “it seems like both of our clients are happy with the price if it means the sale moves quickly.
-Would you be willing to split the difference on my reduced commission and I pay you 0.5% less in cooperative compensation than I specified in the MLS?”
+Would you be willing to split the difference on my reduced commission and I pay you 0.5% less in cooperative compensation than I agreed to in the original compensation agreement?”

-REALTOR® C agrees to accept 0.5% less than the commission specified in the MLS.
+REALTOR® C agrees to accept 0.5% less than the commission offered, and a new compensation agreement is signed.
 After closing, REALTOR® C files an ethics complaint against REALTOR® A, alleging a violation of Article 3, as illustrated by Standard of Practice 3-2.